eurekasfray/mono/README.md

 # Introduction

 I have designed a workflow for when I practice animation.
 This is Mono.
-It offers a pipeline that caters to the stages of animation production.
-I consider the stages of development, preproduction, shotproduction, preproduction, and distribution.
+Mono sets rules and conventions to guide me along when I'm studying, practicing, and making animation.
+The workflow features a production-like pipeline which caters to the different stages of animation production &mdash; development, preproduction, shotproduction, preproduction, and distribution.

+I made Mono for various reasons.
+First, devising how to store the files weighed heavy on me each time I did an exercise.
+Second, inconsistencies arose between each exercise more and more.
+Production assets had varying &mdash; and often changing &mdash; names and hierarchical organizations.
+What was one thing during my last exercise was a another during the next exercise.
+What did I need?
+I needed a consistent workflow; I need a pipeline.

 <!-- Feels like the paragraph above needs more here. -->